 When I checked out Turo myself, I visited the website to begin.

-From Turo’s homepage, you can enter a city, airport, address or hotel and the days/times that you’ll need a vehicle in the search bar.
-You can also scroll down to browse by popular makes and destinations.
-I entered Denver as a destination and checked out what would be available for a week in July.
+On Turo’s homepage, you’ll find a search bar at the top.
+There, you can enter the name of a city, airport, address or hotel name and the days and times that you’ll need a vehicle.
+You can also scroll down to browse what’s available by popular vehicle makes and by destination.
+I entered Denver as a destination to find out what would be available for a week in July 2022.

-There were 55 results for my selected destination and dates.
-Prices began at $68 daily for a 2013 Smart Fortwo and ranged up to $1,300 daily for a 2010 Ferrari California.
+There were 78 results for my selected destination and dates.
+Prices began at $46 daily for a 2010 Toyota Camry and ranged up to $664 daily for a 2014 Land Rover Range Rover.

 You can sort the results by relevance or price.
 You can also filter the results to show cars within a certain price range, cars that are available for instant booking, delivery cost, distance included and more.
 If you’re looking for a specific vehicle type, certain features or a highly-rated host, you can find these options under “More filters.”